openwpm/OpenWPM/README.md

   through variable `driver`.

+### Managing requirements

+We use [`pip-tools`](https://github.com/jazzband/pip-tools) to pin requirements.
+This means that the `requirements.txt` and `requirements-dev.txt` files should not be edited directly.
+Instead, place new requirements in `requirements.in` or `requirements-dev.in`.
+Requirements necessary to run OpenWPM should be placed in the former, while those only required to run the tests (or perform other development tasks) should be placed in the latter.

+To update dependencies, run:
+* `pip-compile --upgrade requirements.txt`
+* `pip-compile --upgrade requirements-dev.txt`

 ### Running tests

 OpenWPM's tests are build on `py.test`.
 To run the tests you will need a few